cnerg/ETI.data_manual/README.md

 more information on collaborating with GitHub, please refer to the [GitHub help page](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests).

+If a reader finds a venture or project that should be included in this manual, a separate markdown page should be added that includes information on *what* that venture does and how to begin collaboration.
+Please refer to currently including project pages as examples for formatting and content.
+Relevant data streams and a row for that venture/project should also be included in the data table below.

+The data table below is not exhaustive.
+If a data modality is missing, please raise an issue or pull request to add a cell, row, or column to the table.

 ## Table of Contents

 1. [Multi-Informatics for Nuclear Operations Scenarios (MINOS)](MINOS.md)